AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 ## GraphQL persisted query

 In the GraphQL query, return the field as the `ImageRef` type, and request the appropriate fields `_path`, `_authorUrl`, or `_publishUrl` required by your application.
-For example, querying an adventure in the [WKND reference demo project](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/demo-add-on/create-site.html) and including image URL for the image asset references in its `primaryImage` field, can be done with a new persisted query `wknd-shared/adventure-image-by-path` defined as:
+For example, querying an adventure in the [WKND Site project](https://github.com/adobe/aem-guides-wknd) and including image URL for the image asset references in its `primaryImage` field, can be done with a new persisted query `wknd-shared/adventure-image-by-path` defined as:

 ```graphql
 query ($path: String!) {